jsommers/switchyard/documentation/writing_a_program.rst

 Sending and receiving packets
 -----------------------------

-Here is a program that receives one packet, prints it out, sends it *back out the same interface*, then quits.
+As a way to describe two of the most important methods on the network object, here is a program that receives one packet, prints it out, sends it *back out the same interface*, then quits.

 .. code-block:: python